 The requirement for the provision of Calling Line (CLI) identity is a focal point in the preparatory discussions for WCIT.
 Allied to the discussions on CLI are discussions on Calling Party delivery Number (CPDN).

 CLI is addressed in a number of ITU-T Recommendations.
 The ITU-T Recommendations provide a number of options for Communication providers to implement.
 The options focuses on flags that can be set within the signalling system as information is passed across a point of interconnect.
 These options reflect the degree of confidence that one operator has in the CLI that is being delivered into its network.
 There is no policing required of the information that is set.
-Calling Party Delivery Number is the strategic aspect of CLI, intended to cover the provision of CLI across International Interconnects, and is addressed in ITU T Recommendation E.157.
-It endeavours to describe a capability within the concepts expressed in Resolution 65 (WTSA 2008 Johannesburg), recognising technical limitations, and national legal and regulatory requirements.
+Calling Party Delivery Number is the strategic aspect of CLI, intended to cover the provision of CLI across International Interconnects, and is addressed in ITU-T Recommendation E.157.
+It endeavours to describe a capability within the concepts expressed in Resolution 65 (WTSA 2008 Johannesburg), recognising technical limitations and national legal and regulatory requirements.

-The impact of the significant difference between Calling line and calling party is not addressed either in the ITU-T Recommendations, or in the CWG WCIT discussions.
+The significant difference between Calling line and calling party is not addressed either in the ITU-T Recommendations, or in the CWG WCIT discussions.
 The fundamental difference is the CLI identifies the line from where the call is made, and CPDN defines the person using the line.
 This latter element is defined in F Series Recommendations under Universal Personal Telecommunications that was defined but never implemented.
 The extent to which the difference exists varies depending on the access network used, e.g. fixed, mobile VoIP.

 Provision of CLI is not the real question, but identifying the source of the call.
 The requirement as expressed is confused.
 Conflicting requirements exist in that calls are required to be passed transparently, but verification of the CLI/CPDN is required.
 If the verification requirement remains then it will require CP’s to have knowledge of all numbers, and calls will need to intercepted, fields checked before onward routeing can occur.
 This will incur costs and delay set up times.